dominicpalmer/dominicpalmer.org/README.md

 ## Summary

-This repo is home to the source of my personal website, <a href="https://www.dominicpalmer.org">dominicpalmer.org</a>.
+This repo is home to my personal website, <a href="https://www.dominicpalmer.org">dominicpalmer.org</a>.
 It's a fork of a Jekyll theme named <a href="https://github.com/mmistakes/minimal-mistakes">Minimal Mistakes</a>, and is hosted with GitHub Pages.
-My primary design goal was minimalism without compromise on content, plus a strong emphasis on responsiveness.

-You won't find any React components here, but the snappiness and lack of re-rendering when clicking through the site on modern browsers might have some assume otherwise. :tornado:

 ## Design

 The site is backed by Jekyll, a static site generator.
-Although static site generation is often aimed at translation of markdown into HTML, I structured all page content with HTML from the outset.
-Styling is then through SCSS, with a theme switcher in plain JavaScript.
+Although static site generation is often aimed at translation of markdown into HTML, I structured page content using HTML from the outset, with SCSS and plain JavaScript for styling and aesthetic features.

-To get syntax highlighting of code blocks, I made use of an awesome framework called <a href="https://highlightjs.org/">highlight.js</a>.
+To get syntax highlighting of code blocks, I used an awesome framework called <a href="https://highlightjs.org/">highlight.js</a>.
 The highlighting colour theme used site-wide is <a href="https://github.com/morhetz/gruvbo">gruvbox</a>.

-I kept rendering time on page load at a minimum through timely population of dynamic content, delayed loading of non-critical scripts, and preloading of images.

 ## Dependencies